File Transfer Protocol (FTP) in Application Layer

 - It is good for simple file transfers, such as during boot time.

-- It uses UDP as transport layer protocols.
-Errors in the transmission (lost packets, checksum errors) must be handled by the TFTP server.
+- Errors in the transmission (lost packets, checksum errors) must be handled by the TFTP server.

 - TFTP uses a simple lock-step protocol (each data packet needs to be acknowledged).
 Thus the throughput is limited